Send in Stewie, Please

-"Send in Stewie, Please" is the twelfth episode of the sixteenth season of the animated sitcom Family Guy, and the 301st episode overall.
+"Send in Stewie, Please" is the twelfth episode of the sixteenth season of the animated sitcom Family Guy and the 301st episode overall.
 It aired on Fox in the United States on March 18, 2018 with limited commercial interruption due to its runtime of 25 minutes, and is written by Gary Janetti and directed by Joe Vaux.

-The episode largely focuses on Stewie Griffin (voiced by creator Seth MacFarlane) about his major secrets, accompanied by a child psychologist (voiced by guest star Ian McKellen).
-None of the Griffin family appear except Brian at the very end, and no cutaway gags accompany the extended runtime.
+The episode largely focuses on Stewie Griffin (voiced by creator Seth MacFarlane) and his major secrets, accompanied by a child psychologist (voiced by guest star Ian McKellen).
+None of the Griffin family appear except Brian at the end, and no cutaway gags accompany the extended runtime.
 In addition, this episode was commercial-free so that Fox could promote the 2018 God of War video game.

 Plot

 At Quahog Preschool, Stewie is sent to the office of Dr. Cecil Pritchfield, a child psychologist.
 Stewie begins the therapy session by making observational small talk.
 He then starts to talk proudly about his British accent, but the psychologist says that he cannot hear it, much to Stewie's annoyance.

 When the doctor tells him he feels he knows him a bit after only a few minutes in his company, Stewie picks up a photograph of him on vacation with his husband Michael.
 Stewie begins to analyze their relationship in remarkable detail, revealing Pritchfield's embarrassment and insecurity about being much older than his husband.
 The psychologist then observes that Stewie is very lonely, at which Stewie suddenly bursts into tears, as Pritchfield's aide Barbara hands him some tissues.

 After Stewie regains composure, Pritchfield mentions the incident that brought Stewie to his office, in which he pushed a classmate, Tyler, down the stairs.
 Stewie protests that he only did it because he liked Tyler and was afraid he would not like him back.
 Stewie denies being gay and declares that he is "confident" in his heterosexuality.
 He also expresses his difficulty fitting in when none of the other boys share his interests in musicals and world domination.
 He admits to pulling out his own hair because of anxiety, and expresses frustration at not being able to be on Broadway.
 He then performs to Pritchfield part of a number from the musical Hamilton, while fighting hiccups and a runny nose.